 Those are probably some of the drawing tools that would immediately jump into your mind.
 But what about a needle and thread?
-You probably didn’t think of those, did you?
-But those tools are exactly what thread artists might think of first.
+Those are the tools a thread artist might think of first.

-Likewise, those who practice needlepoint and quilting can make fabric items that are as lovely as any painted or drawn picture.
-Even young children can try their hand at string art by wrapping string or yarn around a series of nails embedded in wooden frames.
+Likewise, many people practice needlepoint and quilting.
+They can make fabric items that are as lovely as any painted or drawn picture.
+Even young children can try their hands at string art.
+They can wrap string or yarn around a series of nails fixed to wooden frames.

 Using needles and thread to create works of art has a long history.
 Hundreds of years ago in medieval Europe, large woven images hung on walls.
 Some could be hundreds of feet long and broken up into multiple panels.
 These pieces of thread art told grand stories and were called tapestries.

-One of the most famous examples of a tapestry is the Bayeux tapestry.
-Over 230 feet long, it depicts the Norman conquest of England and features William the Conqueror as its primary figure.
+One famous example of this type of art is the Bayeux tapestry.
+Over 230 feet long, it depicts the Norman conquest of England.
+Its primary figure is William the Conqueror.
 Tapestries were valuable pieces of art, because they could be moved easily and displayed in many locations.
-In addition to wall hangings, tapestries could also be incorporated into pillows, blankets and chairs.
+They could also be incorporated into pillows, blankets and chairs.

 Tapestries can use many different colors of thread.
-Tapestry threads can also be blended and layered in three dimensions.
-These unique characteristics give tapestries and look and feel unlike any other form of art.
-When displayed in different lights, their colors and textures can take on different qualities when viewed from different angles, making tapestries as intriguing as any painting.
+The threads can also be blended and layered in three dimensions.
+These unique characteristics make them look and feel unlike any other form of art.
+When displayed in different lights, their colors and textures can take on different qualities from different angles.
+Tapestries can be as intriguing as any painting.

-Drawing with thread is not as easy as drawing with a crayon or a colored pencil.
-It’s also not easy to erase your mistakes!
-Thread artists are very skilled at using their tools—needles, thread, string, pins and nails—to create drawings that look like they could have been drawn with a pencil.
+Drawing with thread is not an easy task.
+After all, you can’t just erase a mistake!
+Thread artists are very skilled at using their tools—needles, thread, string, pins, and nails—to create drawings.
+Many of these look like they could have been drawn with a pencil.

 Some thread artists have even taken creativity to a whole new level.
 Toronto thread artist Amanda McCavour creates thread drawings that seem to float in the air.
 How does she do it?
-She creates thread drawings by using a fabric that dissolves in water.
+She uses a fabric that dissolves in water.
 Once she has her thread creation just like she wants it, she dissolves the fabric, leaving a drawing consisting only of thread suspended in mid-air!